Chemirocha: Release

 In 1954, Tracey created the International Library of African Music to preserve the 40,000 recordings he made during his trips to several tribes.
-"Chemirrocha III" was released by Tracey on his 1972 album The Music of Africa: Musical Instruments 1: Strings.
-After Tracey's death in 1977, Andrew Tracey took over the role of president of the until 2005.
+"Chemirocha III" was released by Tracey on his 1972 album The Music of Africa: Musical Instruments 1: Strings.
+After Tracey's death in 1977, his son Andrew Tracey took over the role of president until 2005.
 Diane Thram then succeeded Tracey's son as the curator of the collection.
-Thram started a project to digitilize the recordings, and she turned to the label Ketebul Music to take the results to the villages where they were recorded in.
-In 2015, the team was able to find Cheriyot Arap Kuri, an original singer in "Chemirocha I", who declared that at the time he did not know what Tracey was doing while recording and that the tribe sung to entertain him.
-Interpretations offered by the villagers for the of the word "Chemirocha" included it being "slow, nice music", as well as "Jimmie" being used to refer to a "tough guy".
+Thram started a project to digitize the recordings, and she turned to the label Ketebul Music to take the results to the villages in which they had been recorded.
+In 2015, the team was able to find Cheriyot Arap Kuri, an original singer in "Chemirocha I", who declared that at the time he did not know what Tracey was doing while recording and that the tribe sang to entertain him.
+Interpretations offered by the villagers of the word "Chemirocha" included it being "slow, nice music", as well as "Jimmie" being used to refer to a "tough guy".
 As for the mention of Rodgers as a faun, the son of chief Arapsang, Josiah, offered as an explanation that the mistreatment of the Kipsigis by the colonial government made the tribe consider them "man-eaters".